-You must prepare a resumé and cover letter for a job they choose from the Interview Contest Job Descriptions.
-Evaluators review their performance during a mock interview and give constructive feedback using a standard evaluation rubric.
+You must prepare a resumé and cover letter for one of the jobs in your age category.
+Evaluators will review your performance during a mock interview and give constructive feedback using a standard evaluation rubric.

 Eligibility: All 4-H members (age 9 to 18); no qualification is needed.

-Step 1: Choose a job
+Step 1: Choose a job.

-- Junior Category
+- Junior Category (9-10 years old)

-- Intermediate Category
+- Intermediate Category (11-13 years old)

-- Senior Category
+- Senior Category (14-19 years old)

-Step 2: Develop a resumé
+Step 2: Develop a resumé.

 Include real-life experiences (education, work, activities, etc.) that demonstrate your qualifications for the job selected.

-Step 3: Write a cover letter
+Step 3: Write a cover letter.

 Your cover letter should explain why you should be considered for the job selected.

-Step 5: Show-up for your interview.
-Dress appropriately to the interview
+Step 7: Show-up for your interview.

-Appropriate dress includes 4-H uniform or attire appropriate for a job interview as outlined in the Interview Contest Manual.
+Dress appropriately for the interview - Appropriate dress includes 4-H uniform or attire appropriate for a job interview as outlined in the Interview Contest Manual.

 - Or smart phone with camera

 The Zoom app should be installed on the computer/tablet or smart phone.
 Download the software at https://zoom.us/download/.
 Video tutorials are available at https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials